mustackable-dev/Ormamu/docs/readme.md

     .AddWorker()
     .AddControllers();

-// You only need to add this line, if you are not using the
+// You only need to add these two lines, if you are using a custom
-// default settings (SQL Server dialect, direct name mapping)
+// database setup (default is SQL Server with direct name mapping)

 OrmamuOptions options = new() { Dialect = SqlDialect.PostgreSql };